flatironinstitute/nemos/docs/quickstart.md

 fully compatible with it.
 You can pass your time series direclty to the `fit` and `score` methods, as well as to `predict`.

-When a transformation in nemos preserve the time-axis, if `pynapple` time-series is provided as input the output will be a `pynapple` time-series too!
+In `nemos`, when a transformation preserve the time-axis, if a `pynapple` time-series is provided as input, the output will be a `pynapple` time-series too!

 A canonical example of this behavior is the `predict` method of `GLM`.
 The method receives a time-series of features as input  and outputs a corresponding time-series of firing rates.